KacperBlok/SmartHome/readme.md

 The simple administrative panel provides an interface for managing the Raspberry Pi device and the connected lightbulb.

-###Portainer
+### Portainer

 Portainer is used for managing Docker containers, making it easier to deploy and manage our application components.

-###Zigbee Bulb Portal
+### Zigbee Bulb Portal

 The Zigbee bulb portal provides a user-friendly interface for controlling the connected lightbulb.

-###Livestream
+### Live stream

-The livestream feature allows us to capture images of the lightbulb in action, providing real-time feedback on its effects.
+The livestream feature, using ESP-CAM, allows us to capture images of the lightbulb in action, providing real-time feedback on its effects.

 ## Team member Tasks